Operation Scylla

 Scipione Africano fought a night engagement against four British motor torpedo boats (MTBs) during its passage of the Strait of Messina.
-One MTB was destroyed and one damaged; Scipione Africano received superficial damage after being fired on by mistake by Axis coastal artillery.
+At least two MTBs launched their torpedoes, whilst the cruiser fired its main and secondary guns while sailing at maximum speed.
+An MTB was destroyed and one damaged; Scipione Africano received superficial damage after being fired on by mistake by Axis coastal artillery.
 The action was the only time that an Italian warship made effective use of surface radar during an engagement in the war.

 Background

 Allied blockade of Sicily

-During the Allied invasion of Sicily (Operation Husky, 9 July – 17 August 1943) British Motor Torpedo Boats (MTBs) and Motor Gun Boats moved from Algeria to Malta and then to captured ports in Sicily.
+During the Allied invasion of Sicily (Operation Husky, 9 July – 17 August 1943) British Motor Torpedo Boats (MTBs) and Motor Gun Boats moved from Algeria to Malta, thence to captured ports in Sicily.
 The Axis withdrawal from Sicily (Unternehmen Lehrgang to the Germans) took place from 3 to 17 August.
-The boats patrolled the Strait of Messina and laid in ambush, waiting for Axis ships and landing craft; with engines off, the British boat crews listened for ship engines.
+The boats patrolled the Strait of Messina and laid ambushes, waiting for Axis ships and landing craft; with engines off, the boat crews listening for ship engines.
 Lieutenant Denis Jermain, the senior officer of four boats of the 10th MTB Flotilla on patrol during the night of 17/18 July 1943 had decided that when attacking an Axis ship, one boat would act as a decoy, making as much noise as possible, for the other boats discreetly to move into positions to launch torpedoes.